cybersamx/flyte-recipes/k8s-setup/README.md

 ## Setup

-Run Docker Desktop with Kubernetes enabled.
+Run Docker Desktop without k8s enabled.
+We will use kind as our k8s engine.

 ### Install Kind